The Board of Directors

 Appointed: October 2021

 Strengths and experience: Anita joined the Board in October 2021 with over 25 years’ experience and a strong track record in transformation.
 Anita has held a number of senior roles and has developed a great deal of expertise in combining technology and change along with the development and design of customer journeys.
 Anita is currently employed by BT Group as Global Portfolio & Digital Product Roadmap & Lifecycle Director.
 Previously she ran a Design Function in BT Consumer and worked for both Sky and British Gas in Transformation.
 Anita also brings FCA regulatory knowledge from her time with British Gas, where she was responsible for the conduct team within customer operations.
 Anita has an MBA from London Business School.

 Other roles: Anita is a director of Tadayon Consulting Limited and Global Portfolio & Digital Product Roadmap & Lifecycle Director for the BT Group.

-“I’m delighted to have joined the Society as a non-executive director and feel strongly about the values associated with mutuality.
-I believe that my knowledge and experience will provide different insights to the Board, thereby adding value to the decision making process.”
+“I’m delighted to be on the Board as a non executive director and feel strongly about the values associated with mutuality.
+I believe that my knowledge and experience provide different insights and experience to the Board, thereby adding value and depth to the decision-making process.”